MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/lola.md

 ### Fiara Heavy Machines S.q.M.

-Fiara Heavy Machines is a manufacturer of heavy equipment and coachworks located in the neighbourhood of Seispri.
+Fiara Heavy Machines is a coachworks and manufacturer of heavy equipment located in the neighbourhood of Seispri.
 Its factory complex covers four city blocks and borders the Lola Canal, where much of its product is shipped out to the port in Great Bay.
 Fiara specialises in custom orders for speciality vehicles and factory configurations, including articulating fire tenders and automatic factory systems.
 It is also a major exporter on the Vekllei International Market and sees a lot of trade with Western Europe.

 ### Camro Bath District

 The abundance of volcanic springs in the neighbourhood of Camro has encouraged Vekllei people to bathe there for over a thousand years.
 These springs are now at the centre of the Camro Bath district, an area of the neighbourhood famous for its bath houses.
-These includes the Atlantic Baths, its most prestigious institution, as well as themed and roman-style bathing facilities.
+These include the Atlantic Baths, its most prestigious institution, as well as themed and roman-style bathing facilities.
 These baths are tremendously popular among locals, who often travel between boroughs to reach them for the quality of their facilities and superstition of the geothermal pools.

 ### Lola Magma-Electric Cogeneration Plants